DeiElecti/God-Index.html/DualiPhoneRecorder/README.md

 - `BatteryMonitor.swift`: watches battery level during recording and stops the session if it falls below 5%.
  - `ThermalMonitor.swift`: observes device thermal state.
 When temperature is serious, the recorder drops to 720p, and if critical, the session stops.
 - `DiskSpaceMonitor.swift`: monitors remaining disk space and ends the session if free space drops too low.
+- `OrientationMonitor.swift`: tracks device orientation changes and updates the recording orientation so clips stay upright.

 The code is written for Swift 5 and iOS 13+.
 It is not a full Xcode project but can be integrated into one.